fluxcd/flux2/docs/cmd/gotk_create_kustomization.md

 ### Options

 ```
-      --decryption-provider string      enables secrets decryption, provider can be 'sops'
+      --decryption-provider decryptionProvider   decryption provider, available options are: (sops)
       --decryption-secret string                 set the Kubernetes secret name that contains the OpenPGP private keys used for sops decryption
       --depends-on stringArray                   Kustomization that must be ready before this Kustomization can be applied, supported formats '<name>' and '<namespace>/<name>'
       --health-check stringArray                 workload to be included in the health assessment, in the format '<kind>/<name>.<namespace>'
       --health-check-timeout duration            timeout of health checking operations (default 2m0s)
   -h, --help                                     help for kustomization
       --path string                              path to the directory containing the Kustomization file (default "./")
       --prune                                    enable garbage collection
       --sa-name string                           service account name
       --sa-namespace string                      service account namespace
-      --source string                   source that contains the Kubernetes manifests in the format '[<kind>/]<name>', where kind can be GitRepository or Bucket, if kind is not specified it defaults to GitRepository
+      --source kustomizationSource               source that contains the Kubernetes manifests in the format '[<kind>/]<name>',where kind can be one of: (GitRepository, Bucket), if kind is not specified it defaults to GitRepository
       --validation string                        validate the manifests before applying them on the cluster, can be 'client' or 'server'
 ```

 ### Options inherited from parent commands